NielsLiisberg/noxdb-tutorials/README.md

 ```
 GO ICEBREAK
 CALL QCMD
-ADDICESVR SVRID(tutorials) TEXT('noxDb tutorials')
+ADDICESVR SVRID(NOXDBTUT) TEXT('noxDb tutorials')
-    SVRPORT(60666) HTTPPATH('/prj/www/noxDb-tutorials')
+    SVRPORT(60666) HTTPPATH('/prj/noxDb-tutorials')
     WWWDFTDOC('default.html') DISPTHRMTH(*MULTITHREAD)
-STRICESVR tutorials
+STRICESVR NOXDBTUT
 WRKICESBS
 ```
-You will see the tutorials server running in the noxDb subsystem.
+You will see the NOXDBTUT server running in the noxDb subsystem.
 Now we need to compile some of the tutorials ( still in the 5250 with noxDb on the library list):

 ```
-CRTICEPGM STMF('/prj/www/noxDb-tutorials/router.rpgle') SVRID(tutorials)
+CRTICEPGM STMF('/prj/noxDb-tutorials/router.rpgle') SVRID(NOXDBTUT)
-CRTICEPGM STMF('/prj/www/noxDb-tutorials/msProduct.rpgle') SVRID(tutorials)
+CRTICEPGM STMF('/prj/noxDb-tutorials/msProduct.rpgle') SVRID(NOXDBTUT)
 ```

 # Run the first sample